-This program counts the words and sentences in one or more specified HTML files.
-It also builds a dictionary of all the words in the files.
-It is important to note that it excludes the contents of HTML table tags, which I use solely for tabulated data.
+This program counts the characters, words and sentences in one or more HTML files, lists the average number of words per sentence for each file and builds a dictionary of all the words in the files.
+I use it to produce these statistics for this website.

 I have written a book called The Lost Inheritance.
 It comprises over 250 inter-linked HTML files.
 Each file contains a chapter, a foot note article, an index, a topics list or some other demarcateable item of documentation.
 I wanted to know how many words I had written, and my average number of words per sentence, both in each file and in the book as a whole.
 I also wanted to know the total vocabulary I had used.